jenniferchiutw/Predictive-Analytics/hw3/README.md

 ## Note
 The code performs data preprocessing, document-term matrix, TF-IDF transformation, keywords(topics) generation, PCA, and K-means.
-I am still working on the remaining part.
+I am still working on the remaining part, and I will upload it ASAP.